The prongs on the cap pieces in the above picture have broken off during installation. Why does this happen?

 Be sure to pre-poke or punch a hole out of your fabric first so that you can slip the prong of the cap through the material before you set it on the die.
 Like this:

-Without any snaps in the press, slowly press down on the handle.
+Without any snaps in the table press, slowly press down on the handle.
 The entire movement should be smooth.
 If you feel any jerkiness or shifting in the handle, it may need to be adjusted or detached and re-attached.

 3. Check alignment.

 Determine if the dies and/or adapter base is causing a misalignment.
 Place the snap pieces in the dies without any fabric and begin to press down on the handle until the prong of the cap touches the female piece, and then hold in place.
 As best as you can, look to see if the prong seems to be off-center against the center of the female.
-No?

-Try shifting the bottom die and the adapter base to see if a particular position causes an off-centering.
+If you have a table press, try shifting the bottom die and the adapter base to see if a particular position causes an off-centering.

 4. Remove hand.
 (This is the most common culprit.)